redBorder/redborder-documentation/docs/guides/integrations/otrs.md

 # OTRS

-## Integrate OTRS with redBorder manager Web Platform
+## Integrate OTRS with Redborder manager Web Platform

-This documentation provides a step-by-step guide to integrating [OTRS](https://otrs.com/) with the redBorder Web Platform.
+This documentation provides a step-by-step guide to integrating [OTRS](https://otrs.com/) with the Redborder Web Platform.
 By following these instructions, you will be able to create a [Web Service](https://academy.otrs.com/doc/admin/processes-automation/web-services/) in OTRS, allowing you to perform POST requests to create tickets.

 This documentation is based on OTRS Community Edition 6.0.40 version.